The Ultimate Guide to White Water Rafting in Kenya

 67ffecc0-2725-4c07-8b58-29672e1f82b0

 After all the action, we floated peacefully in calm waters, observing the flora and fauna around us.
 It was incredibly beautiful and so peaceful.
-The remaining fifteen minutes or so were spent spotting monitor lizards, talking about Kenya’s history and taking the stunning views in.
+The remaining fifteen minutes or so were spent spotting monitor lizards, talking about Kenya’s history and taking in the stunning views.

-• There are a lot of camps in Sagana that offer white water rafting however, I highly recommend Savage Wilderness.
+• There are a lot of camps in Sagana that offer white water rafting; however, I highly recommend Savage Wilderness.
 Safety is paramount, the guides are knowledgeable, and most importantly, it is three hours of fun and adventure.
-Notable mentions are Rapids Camp Sagana, Napoleons Rafting Camp and Jangwani Camp.
+Notable mentions are Rapids Camp Sagana and Jangwani Camp.

 • The whole trip was 3 hours long.

-• To book you need to be a minimum of four people.
+• To book, you need a minimum of four people.

 • Swimming skills are not a prerequisite.